isaac033/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move to previous directory
+script to print type of file